Translation of Op-ed in Politken 20 February 2019

 Who creates the problems?

-Visually, however, the Harbor of Peace takes up very little of the neighbors’ field of vision.
+Visually, however, the floating community takes up very little of the neighbors’ field of vision.
 Behind it, the newly erected Amager Resource Centre, a combined heat and power plant, which treats the neighbors’ waste and provides them with heating, takes up a lot more of that field.
 The plant is wrapped in a nice design, including an artificial ski slope on the sloping roof, but seriously, do we think we solve the problems with a nice wrapping?

 That would be the same as believing we are solving the climate challenges by moving dirty industries to poor countries so it doesn’t pollute here but, in fact, enables us to consume even more and to make a profit on the shipping without this counting in our national climate accounting.
 Just like our countless and, perhaps, rather meaningless holiday trips around the world, don’t count.